cballesterosvelasco/cballesterosvelasco.es/_posts/office/2006-01-01-apple-office.markdown

 proficency: medium
 ---

-Conocimiento básico sobre Pages, Numbers y KeyNote de Apple.
+Basic knowledge about Apple's Pages, Numbers and KeyNote.